auth0/terraform-provider-auth0/docs/index.md

 ### Optional

 - `api_token` (String) Your Auth0 [management api access token](https://auth0.com/docs/security/tokens/access-tokens/management-api-access-tokens).
 It can also be sourced from the `AUTH0_API_TOKEN` environment variable.
 It can be used instead of `client_id` + `client_secret`.
 If both are specified, `api_token` will be used over `client_id` + `client_secret` fields.
+- `audience` (String) Your Auth0 audience when using a custom domain.
+It can also be sourced from the `AUTH0_AUDIENCE` environment variable.
 - `client_id` (String) Your Auth0 client ID.
 It can also be sourced from the `AUTH0_CLIENT_ID` environment variable.
 - `client_secret` (String) Your Auth0 client secret.
 It can also be sourced from the `AUTH0_CLIENT_SECRET` environment variable.
 - `debug` (Boolean) Indicates whether to turn on debug mode.